-No. These are two entriely separate functions.
+No. These are two entirely separate functions.
 Planning permission considers the appearance of the proposal and it's impact on the locality.
 Certain proposals may require Building Regulation approval but not Planning Permission and vice versa.
-Planning advice is available from the Development Control Section.
+Planning advice is available from the Development Management Section.

 With all building work the owner of the property (or land) is ultimately responsible for complying with the Building Regulations.
 Failure to comply with the relevant legislation results in the owner being liable for any remedial action, which could go as far as demolition and/or restoration.
 The general advice to architects, clients and contractors is to discuss your proposals with your building surveyor before starting work.